dinsmoro/VaccCheck/README.md

 # How to use it:
   # For a specific site:
+- Download code via green code button on github website, click Download as zip.
+Unzip to where ever you want to run the code from.
 - Download and install Chrome
 - Download Chrome Web Driver, put it somewhere and add that folder to your path (in Windows search "edit the system environment variables", choose the suggestion for System Properties -> click on the Environment Variables button -> under User variables for {USER} click on Path to highlight it -> click on the Edit... button under that box -> Click on the New button -> Type the path of the folder with the Chrome Web Driver into that path.
 "OK" out of all of those windows.
 - Download Anaconda https://www.anaconda.com/products/individual it comes with most packages needed, set in path if you are the only user of the computer because it'll make calling pythonw.exe easier